-In the 2016-17 season, the Ariel Quartet will perform the complete Beethoven cycle in Berlin, following a performance of the cycle for Napa’s Music in the Vineyards, and will also tour with Alon Goldstein in performances of the Mozart piano concertos arranged for quartet and piano.
-The Ariel Quartet’s 2015-16 season featured their debut at Carnegie Hall, as well as a major collaborative project with the clarinetist David Krakauer.
-Recent seasons included a groundbreaking Beethoven cycle performed at New York’s SubCulture that featured a midnight performance of the Grosse Fuge; a performance featuring music by three generations of Israeli composers at the Kennedy Center in Washington, D.C.; and a tour of South America.
+The group’s 2017-18 season features performances for Shriver Hall, the Lunenburg Academy of Music Performance, and the New England Conservatory; on major series around the United States; and on tour in Israel and Europe.
+In the 2016-17 season, the Ariel Quartet performed the complete Beethoven cycle in Berlin, following a performance of the cycle for Napa’s Music in the Vineyards, and toured with Alon Goldstein, while 2015-16 season featured their debut at Carnegie Hall.
+Recent seasons included a groundbreaking Beethoven cycle performed at New York’s SubCulture that featured a midnight performance of the Grosse Fuge, and a performance featuring music by three generations of Israeli composers at the Kennedy Center in Washington, D.C.

-The Ariel Quartet performs widely in Israel, Europe, and North America, including two record-setting Beethoven cycles, performed before all the members of the quartet turned thirty, and has collaborated with the pianist Orion Weiss; violist Roger Tapping; cellist Paul Katz; and the American, Pacifica, and Jerusalem String Quartets.
-The Quartet has toured with the cellist Alisa Weilerstein and has performed a number of times with the legendary pianist Menahem Pressler.
+The Ariel Quartet has collaborated with the pianist Orion Weiss; violist Roger Tapping; cellist Paul Katz; and the American, Pacifica, and Jerusalem String Quartets.
+The Quartet has toured with the cellist Alisa Weilerstein and has performed frequently with the legendary pianist Menahem Pressler.
 Additionally, the Ariel was quartet-in-residence for the Steans Music Institute at the Ravinia Festival, the Yellow Barn Music Festival, and for the Perlman Music Program, and was the Ernst Stiefel String Quartet-In-Residence at the Caramoor Festival.

 Formerly the resident ensemble in the New England Conservatory’s Professional String Quartet Training Program, the Ariel has won a number of prestigious international prizes including the Cleveland Quartet Award, the Grand Prize at the 2006 Fischoff National Chamber Music Competition, and the Székely Prize for their performance of Bartók, as well as the overall Third Prize at the Banff International String Quartet Competition.
 After that performance the American Record Guide described the Ariel Quartet as “a consummate ensemble gifted with utter musicality and remarkable interpretive power.”